Science Based Targets Initiative

 SBTi lets companies choose from seven target setting methods.
 This flexibility allows companies to set targets that account for the reality of their industry – considering mitigation potential and how fast each sector can grow relative to economic and population growth.
 Within each sector, companies can derive their science-based emission reduction targets based on their relative contribution to the total sector activity and their carbon intensity relative to the sector’s intensity in the base year.

 Over 1,000 companies have their Science Based Targets accepted by the SBTi with many other companies having submitted their targets to SBTi.
 Science-based target setting is already becoming part of the annual reporting practice of companies through incorporation in the CDP questionnaire and scoring.

 Focus on emissions in the Supply Chain

-The SBT criteria have increased focus on Scope 3 emissions, with specific requirements for companies with 40% or more of their value chain emissions in Scope 3.
+The SBTi criteria have increased focus on Scope 3 emissions, with specific requirements for companies with 40% or more of their value chain emissions in Scope 3.
 Typically, the bulk of these emissions are related to the supply chain, thus engaging with their suppliers becomes key to having SBTs approved and reaching the targets.